-This report is prepared in accordance with the actuary's understanding of IAS26 and complies with Technical Actuarial Standard 100: Principles for Technical Actuarial Work (TAS 100).
+This report is prepared in accordance with the actuary's understanding of IAS26 and complies with Technical Actuarial Standard 100: General Actuarial Standards (TAS 100) as issued by the Financial Reporting Council (FRC).
 In calculating the disclosed numbers, they have adopted methods and assumptions that are consistent with IAS19.

-This report should be read in conjunction with the post accounting date briefing note for disclosures as at 31 March 2023.
+This report should be read in conjunction with the post accounting date briefing note for disclosures as at 31 March 2025.
 A copy of this can be requested from the Fund.